radareorg/radare2-book/src/r2yara/intro.md

 0x001937e5: yara4.SHA256_Constants_3 : a5dbb5e9
 ```

-As soon as a pattern is identified, a flag is created at the pattern address which can be used for further analysis like any other [flags](#commandline-flags).
+As soon as a pattern is identified, a flag is created at the pattern address.